radoslavdodek/MapTool/maptool/README.md

 # MapTool

-A simple React application that allows users to visualize geographic coordinates on a map.
-Users can input latitude and longitude coordinates in a text area, and the application will display these points as markers on an interactive map.
+Vibe-coded React application to visualize geographic coordinates on a map.
+Input coordinates, labels, and colors in a flexible format and share interactive maps via URL.

 ## Features